xxTurborocketxx/discord-bot/README.md

+My first own Discord bot

-you will need to create a .env with your token in it in the bot folder
+You can join my server https://discord.gg/QXmGDjTe9P or host it yourself You'll need to create an .env with your token in the bot folder if you want to host it yourself